-- High consumption of UPF is significantly associated with lower overall dietary quality16.
-This includes a lower intake of polyphenols which are known to be beneficial to human health17. - Foods classified as UPF are often also classified as HFSS food and drink; those that meet both criteria should be the priority for reduction.
-Foods classified as UPF are often low in fibre, including soluble fibre; replacing UPF in the diet with whole plant foods (that naturally contain soluble fibre) is likely to be health-promoting. - As a dietary category, UPF combines many food types into a single grouping, including confectionary products, processed dairy and meat products, and whole-grain bread.
-Some evidence suggests certain of these UPF categories (e.g., sugar-sweetened beverages, artificially sweetened beverages, processed meat products) are associated with greater risk to health than others, and some categories (e.g., breakfast cereals, fruit products, dairy and yoghurt products) are associated with a reduced risk of poor health outcomes (e.g., type 2 diabetes, all-cause mortality) ^{18 19}.
+- As a dietary category, UPF combines many food types into a single grouping, including confectionary products, processed dairy and meat products, and whole-grain bread.
+Some evidence suggests certain of these UPF categories (e.g., sugar-sweetened beverages, artificially sweetened beverages, processed meat products) are associated with greater risk to health than others, and some categories (e.g., breakfast cereals, fruit products, dairy and yoghurt products) are associated with a reduced risk of poor health outcomes (e.g., type 2 diabetes, all-cause mortality) .
 Further investigation into the stratified health impacts across a range of UPF food types and health outcomes is needed before a conclusion can be drawn on the category of UPF as a single food group. - Processed meat also requires special consideration; all types of processed meat (and particularly processed red meat) should be limited in the diet due to the broad base of evidence linking incremental increases in consumption with a wide range of poor health outcomes20-23. - Research on sustainability measures related to UPFs is equivocal.
-An analysis of the UK National Diet and Nutrition Survey data from 2018/19 found that on a per-calorie basis, UPF has the lowest level of greenhouse gas emissions24.
+An analysis of the UK National Diet and Nutrition Survey data from 2018/19 found that on a per-calorie basis, UPF has the lowest level of greenhouse gas emissions.
 Other research suggests UPFs generally have a higher carbon footprint and other environmental impacts than whole food plant foods but lower impacts than whole animal-based foods25-27. - A diet rich in foods of plant origin (fruit, vegetables, whole grains, pulses, legumes, nuts, seeds) and moderate amounts of healthy protein foods of animal origin is widely recommended to support good health and well-being outcomes; this core nutrition guidance is consistent with limited amounts of UPF28-30. - Current Government policies regulating the marketing of foods high in fat, salt, and sugar include both implemented policies (e.g., end-of-aisles promotion restrictions) and others due for implementation (e.g., online marketing regulations).
-These policies rely on the UK Government's nutrient profiling model31 to define food and drink that qualify for regulation; the use of this model to define food policy recently held up in court after a legal challenge from a large food manufacturer^{32 33}.
+These policies rely on the UK Government's nutrient profiling model to define food and drink that qualify for regulation; the use of this model to define food policy recently held up in court after a legal challenge from a large food manufacturer.
 The High Court finding was definitive and provides support for the nutrient profiling model as a legally valid methodology to support current and future food policy.
-Support for UPF as a new policy target measure without a clear methodology for the definition would be challenging to codify and has the potential to disrupt current policy actions to regulate unhealthy food. - The Faculty acknowledges important issues concerning health and UPFs that are aimed at infants and young children; nutrition and public health concerns for this group require special consideration that sits outside the scope of this position statement.

-The rising public interest in and use of the notion of UPFs is a welcome sign of consumers' desire for support in shifting diets.
+Support for UPF as a new policy target measure without a clear methodology for the definition would be challenging to codify and has the potential to disrupt current policy actions to regulate unhealthy food. - The Faculty acknowledges important issues concerning health and UPFs that are aimed at infants and young children; nutrition and public health concerns for this group require special consideration that sits outside the scope of this position statement. - The rising public interest in and use of the notion of UPFs is a welcome sign of consumers' desire for support in shifting diets.
 The public conversation about UPFs adds pressure on food manufacturers and retailers to restrict the flood of unhealthy and unnecessarily processed foods onto the market and helps to redefine the role of individual responsibility in an environment where whole categories of unhealthy foods are mass marketed.